FedEx Express Flight 1406

 FedEx Express Flight 1406 was an American domestic cargo flight from Memphis International Airport, Memphis, Tennessee, to Logan International Airport in Boston, Massachusetts, that suffered an in-flight cargo fire over New York on September 5, 1996.
 The three crew members and two passengers on board successfully evacuated after an emergency landing at Stewart International Airport in Newburgh, New York.
-After the evacuation, the DC-10 was consumed by fire.
+After the evacuation, the McDonnell Douglas DC-10 was consumed by fire.
 After an extensive investigation, the National Transportation Safety Board (NTSB) could not determine what caused the fire.
 Nevertheless, the Federal Aviation Administration (FAA) made recommendations to prevent similar incidents from occurring in the future.

 Background

 Aircraft

 The aircraft involved, manufactured in 1975, was a McDonnell Douglas DC-10-10CF registered as N68055 with serial number 37809.
 The aircraft name was Chandra Renee.
 It had logged onto more than 38271 airframe hours and 17818 take-off and landing cycles and was equipped with three General Electric CF6-6D engines.